nickgerace/gfold/README.md

 voi                clean     main      https://github.com/earth/voi.git
 ```

+## Version 2.0.0 is in progress!

+`gfold v2` will bring the best parts of `gfold v1` and `gfld v1` together into one CLI application.
+Stay subscribed to this repostiory to learn more.

 ## Description and Motivation

 This app displays relevant information for multiple Git repositories in one, or multiple, directories.